MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/global-inventory-accounting/get-started-with-gia.md

 For more information, see [Enable after environment deployment](../../fin-ops-core/dev-itpro/power-platform/enable-power-platform-integration.md#enable-after-deploy).

-## <a name="install"></a>Install or upgrade the add-in and solution
+## <a name="install"></a>Install or update the add-in and solution

-Use the following procedure to install or upgrade the Global Inventory Accounting add-in and solution.
-The part of the procedure you should follow depends on whether you are installing for the first time or just need to upgrade the solution for an existing installation.
+Use the following procedure to install or update the Global Inventory Accounting add-in and solution.
+The part of the procedure you should follow depends on whether you are installing for the first time or just need to update the solution for an existing installation.

 - If you have never installed the add-in before, follow the full procedure to install both the add-in and the solution.
-- If you have previously installed the add-in in LCS but need to upgrade the solution in the [Power Platform admin center](https://admin.powerplatform.microsoft.com), then do step 6 only and skip all of the other steps.
+- If you have previously installed the add-in in LCS but need to update the solution in the [Power Platform admin center](https://admin.powerplatform.microsoft.com), then do step 6 only and skip all of the other steps.

-To install or upgrade the add-in and solution:
+To install or update the add-in and solution:

 1. Sign in to [LCS](https://lcs.dynamics.com/Logon/Index).
 1. Open the LCS environment where you want to add the service.
 1. Go to **Full details**.
 1. Go to **Power Platform Integration** and select **Setup**.
 1. In the **Power platform environment setup** dialog box, select the checkbox, and then select **Setup**.
 Typically, setup takes between 60 and 90 minutes.
-1. After the Microsoft Power Platform environment setup is complete, sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com) and then install the Global Inventory Accounting solution by doing the following steps:
+1. After the Microsoft Power Platform environment setup is complete, sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com) and then install or update the Global Inventory Accounting solution by doing the following steps:
-   1. Select the environment where you want to install the add-in.
+   1. Select the environment where you want to install or update the solution.
    1. Select **Dynamics 365 apps**.
    1. Select **Install App**.
    1. Select **Dynamics 365 Global Inventory Accounting**.